 Your AC system uses a chemical refrigerant to transfer warmth within your house outside.
 This makes your house chilled and refreshing.
-The type of refrigerant used in your La Porte house’s air conditioner has been modified several times as time has gone by, keeping in touch with technology breakthroughs and environmental concerns.
+The type of refrigerant used in your Kingwood house’s air conditioner has been modified several times as time has gone by, keeping in touch with technology breakthroughs and environmental concerns.

 To find out the “why” behind air conditioning rules, it helps to put it into perspective.
 Two-thirds of the 128.5 million residences in the U.S. have air conditioners, according to the U.S. Department of Energy.